Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/types.rst

    and organic landscapes.
    See :doc:`Surfaces Primitives </modeling/surfaces/primitives>`.
 Metaball
-   :doc:`Meta Objects </modeling/metas/introduction>` (or Metaballs) are objects formed by a mathematical function (with no control points or vertices) defining the 3D volume in which the object exists.
-Meta Objects have a liquid-like quality where when two or more Metaballs are brought together, they merge by smoothly rounding out the connection, appearing as one unified object.
+   :doc:`Meta Objects </modeling/metas/introduction>` (or metaballs) are objects formed by a mathematical function (with no control points or vertices) defining the 3D volume in which the object exists.
+Meta objects have a liquid-like quality where when two or more metaballs are brought together, they merge by smoothly rounding out the connection, appearing as one unified object.
    See :doc:`Meta Primitives </modeling/metas/primitives>`.
 Text
-   :doc:`Text objects </modeling/texts/introduction>`
+   :doc:`Text Objects </modeling/texts/introduction>`
    create a two-dimensional representation of a string of characters.
 Grease Pencil
    :doc:`Grease Pencil Objects </grease_pencil/primitives>` are objects